jack-r-warren/jackwarren-info/src/markdown/posts/projects/jackwarren-info.md

 Headers and redirects are made courtesy of [gatsby-plugin-netlify](https://www.gatsbyjs.org/packages/gatsby-plugin-netlify/).

+In addition, [Dependabot](https://dependabot.com/) updates packages when possible.
+It waits for Netlify to deploy and verify branches with the package updates and then automatically merges in certain scenarios.
+Several GitHub actions run in tandem with Netlify to organize and approve the Dependabot pull requests.
+Especially for security updates, this enables live, interaction-less, verified updates.
+This does introduce a risk of faulty updates, but I believe there is a net benefit to updating automatically and Netlify can be leveraged to revert to a previous deployment.

 ### Addendum: Details

 I'm a bit of a perfectionist, and there's a lot of work I've done on this site that doesn't condense down to a list of features.
 Some of the smaller highlights that didn't make the cut: